 You want to be full of self-confidence, but you don’t feel it.
 Besides, strictly where does it come from anyway?
 It seems elusive, and some people have it, and others do not.
 Then we start to look for reasons why someone else has more of it than we do.
 We offer statements like, they came from a wealthy family, they didn’t grow up in a single-parent family as I did.
 Very soon, we have talked ourselves into being just like we are, without any further effort to examine how to develop this self-confidence.
 Does this sound familiar?
 Let’s take a look at what some of these steps might be.

-Most certainly, the first step is to have a very clear picture of what it is we want.
-Money, position, self-confidence itself, or just certain types of friends.
-Defining so clearly what we want seems easy until you really try to pin it down and quickly you learn that you really don’t have a clear picture of all the details of what you want.
-Developing clarity of purpose requires that we take time to write down in words what we want, what it looks like, who has it, why is it important, and so many questions of this nature.
+Most certainly, the first step is to have a detailed picture of what it is we want: money, position, self-confidence itself, or just certain types of friends.
+Defining so clearly what we wish to seem easy until you try to pin it down, and quickly you learn that you don’t have a clear picture of all the details of what you want.
+Developing clarity of purpose requires that we take time to write down in words what we want, what it looks like, who has it, why it is essential, and so many questions of this nature.
 Once you have clarified your purpose, continue to add detail to the photo of success that it brings to mind.

 Write all of this out and sign your name to it.
-Read it to yourself at the beginning and end of everyday.
+Please read it to yourself at the beginning and end of every day.
 If you sign your name to it, commit to yourself that you will carry it out to success.
 I think you will be glad that you did.
-One day, you’ll look back and recall, “I remember when I was struggling with self-confidence and just a few simple steps sent me on my way to conquering it.”
+One day, you’ll look back and recall, “I remember when I was struggling with self-confidence, and just a few simple steps sent me on my way to conquering it.”
 On this Martin Luther King holiday, we have no better example of the practice of developing self-confidence than from his extraordinary life.

-    Yours for a best life,
+Yours for the best life,